How Can We Collaborate?

 Need a book proposal, manuscript critique, or editorial management?
 I've worked with both authors and publishers on their digital and print book projects for publishing.
 I also serve as the digital, multicultural publications editor for A Room of Her Own Foundation.

-I specialize in vision mapping for authors, publishing consultation, and advocacy for women's literature, children's and YA literature, fiction and nonfiction, travel and memoir, disabilities and neurodiversity, indigenous culture, sustainability and conservation.
+I specialize in vision mapping for authors, publishing consultation, and advocacy for women's literature, children's and YA literature, fiction and nonfiction, travel and memoir, differently-abled and neurodiversity, indigenous culture, sustainability and conservation.

 My individual and collaborative publications have been featured in People magazine; National Geographic; Rolling Stone; Nashville's Gazette; London's Severine; NonDoc; American Cowboy; Hill Lily; Southern Writers; and UNUM.
 A featured work on the Cherokee Beloved Women is slated for publication soon in A Room of Her Own's literary anthology, WAVES: A Confluence of Women's Voices.